πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 ParameterValueNote

-Proxy to clientYes (Bluetooth) / No (Wi-Fi)Depends on connection method
+Proxy to clientYes (Bluetooth) / No (Wi-Fi)Not needed with direct Wi-Fi

 Username Modes